Industrial Automation & Robotics

 Program Begins: Fall only

 Automation is a key facet in many industries including manufacturing, food and beverage, energy, logistics, and more.
-The Industrial Automation program prepares students to install, maintain, repair, operate, and troubleshoot physical machines and control systems used to automate tasks within an industrial process.
-Using project-based learning, students will complete a solid foundation of electronic, electrical, mechanical, control systems, robotic systems, and their integration to increase the productivity and efficiencies of industrial facilities.
+The Industrial Automation & Robotics program prepares students to install, maintain, repair, operate, and troubleshoot physical machines and control systems used to automate tasks within an industrial process.
+Students will complete a solid foundation of electronic, electrical, mechanical, control systems, and robotic systems projects, and then learn to integrate these systems to increase the productivity and efficiencies in industrial facilities.

 A limited number of students will be accepted into the on-campus program in the fall.
 Many of the courses in the first 3 semesters may also be available online if the demand is present.
 These courses have required lab activities that may require travel to the BSC National Energy Center of Excellence in Bismarck.
 The final semester of INAU courses are delivered exclusively on campus.